AndyAND-Y/Youtube-Sentiment-Analysis/Readme.md

 # To-Do List for Feature Implementation

+## Deploy to AWS EC2 Instance with 1GB RAM

+## Repair Image Generation

-## 1. Add Skeleton for Sentiment Component
+## Add Skeleton for Sentiment Component

-## 2. Add Description for Each Model
+## Add Description for Each Model

-## 3. Deploy to AWS EC2 Instance with 1GB RAM

-## 4. Add auth middleware for my backend
+## Add auth middleware for my backend

-## 5. Create Own Model
+## Create Own Model